 If you can’t kick those tough spots on your lower abs and sides, you may be a candidate for an abdominoplasty, also known as a tummy tuck.

-An abdominoplasty is a procedure that removes excess fat and skin from the middle and lower abdomen.
+An abdominoplasty is a cosmetic surgical procedure that removes excess fat and skin from the middle and lower abdomen.
 It should be noted that it is not the same as liposuction, which is the removal of fat deposits.
 The complexity of your surgery will determine whether your is an in-patient or out-patient procedure.

 Candidates for Abdominoplasty